eerimoq/moblin/README.rst

 - Advanced settings toggle.

-- Non-mirrored widgets locally when using front camera.

 - Add Twitch/Kick Icons next to chat messages depending on which platform the message came from.

-- Toggles to enable/disable "Go live" and "Stop" confirmations.
-Per stream?

 - RTMP server for external video and audio?

-- Multiple Ethernet connections simultaneously?

-- Automatically go live when starting app, if configured for selected stream setting.
-Probably a good idea to go live again when entering foregound if was live when entering background

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.